MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 The cybersecurity landscape has fundamentally changed, as evidenced by large-scale, complex attacks, and signals that [human-operated ransomware](https://docs.microsoft.com/security/compass/human-operated-ransomware) are on the rise.
 More than ever, it is critical to keep your on-premises infrastructure secure and up to date, including SharePoint Servers.

-To help customers secure their environments and respond to associated threats from the attacks, we are introducing integration between SharePoint Server and the Windows [Antimalware Scan Interface](https://docs.microsoft.com/windows/win32/amsi/antimalware-scan-interface-portal) (AMSI).
+To help customers secure their environments and respond to associated threats from the attacks, we're introducing integration between SharePoint Server and the Windows [Antimalware Scan Interface](https://docs.microsoft.com/windows/win32/amsi/antimalware-scan-interface-portal) (AMSI).
 AMSI is a versatile standard that allows applications and services to integrate with any antimalware product present on a machine.

 ## SharePoint Server AMSI integration

-When an AMSI-capable antivirus or antimalware solution is integrated with SharePoint Server, it can check the content of `HTTP` and `HTTPS` requests made to the server and prevent dangerous requests from being processed by the SharePoint Server.
-Any AMSI-capable antivirus or antimalware programme that is installed on the SharePoint Server scans the system as soon as the server starts to process the request.
-The purpose of AMSI is not to replace current server-level antivirus/antimalware defences; it solely scans the `HTTP` and `HTTPS` protocols.
+When an AMSI-capable antivirus or antimalware solution is integrated with SharePoint Server, it can check the content of, `HTTP` and `HTTPS` requests made to the server and prevent dangerous requests from being processed by the SharePoint Server.
+Any AMSI-capable antivirus or antimalware program that is installed on the SharePoint Server scans the system as soon as the server starts to process the request.
+The purpose of AMSI isn't to replace current server-level antivirus/antimalware defenses; it solely scans the `HTTP` and `HTTPS` protocols.

 ## Prerequisites